Ultihamed/Javascript_Notes/JavaScript Core/6_ES6_and_Beyond.md

     Number("0b101010"); // 42
     ```

-- In ES6 you can convert numbers to another numerial system forms.
+- As of ES6, you can convert numbers to another numerial system forms.
 For example:

     ```js
     var a = 42;